Are you wondering how to eat gluten-free on a budget? Let me show you how easy it is with my nine proven tips!

 - Shop at an ethnic market.
 Many cultures thrive on diets with little to no gluten.
 A great example is rice flour.
 Due to its demand, rice flour will cost less at an Asian grocery store.

 - Shop online.
 I love Amazon!!!
 Every month, I do over half of my shopping through them.
 Amazon offers free two-day shipping with an Amazon Prime Membership.
-The $99 membership fee more than pays for itself.
+The $120 a membership fee more than pays for itself.

 I hope you have found these 9 tips helpful to know how to gluten-free on a budget.
-I am always looking for more ways to save on my food budget.
-Leave me a comment below and let me know how you budget for food.
+Leave me a comment and let me know your favorite tip for keeping on your budget.